ShreevathsaGP/HandDetectionGame/README.md

-# VirtualBreakout
+# InteractiveSimulation
-Using finger detection to play breakout.
+Using hand detection to interact with physics objects on screen.